JPeer264/node-semantic-git-commit-cli/README.md

 **Keys**

-- `prefix` - This will be your commit convention and will be your start of your commit - e.g.: `Feat:`
+- `type` - This will be your commit convention and will be your start of your commit - e.g.: `Feat:`
-- `description` (optional) - The description to explain what your prefix is about
+- `description` (optional) - The description to explain what your type is about
 - `emoji` (optional) - An emoji which will be appended at the beginning of the commit ([Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/))

 The `.sgcrc`: